e-chan1007/nuxt-monaco-editor/docs/index.md

 tagline: The easist way to get along with Monaco Editor.

 actions:
 - text: Get Started
   link: /guide/getting-started

 features:
 - title: Zero Configuration
   details: All you have to do is to import the module in Nuxt Config.
 - title: Localization
   details: Including Localization support, just switch on your config.
 - title: Nuxt3 Ready
-    details: Built on Vue 3, can use Auto-imports and Composables very easily.
+  details: Built on Vue 3, can use very easily by Auto-imports and Composables.
 ---

 ## Setup